openbraininstitute/morph-spines/examples/data/README.md

 The DataFrame can be read and written through Panda's `pandas.DataFrame.read_hdf()` and `pandas.DataFrame.to_hdf()` respectively.

+In addition to the DataFrame, there is another group under the neuron's ID subgroup called `metadata` which contains the version (in major.minor format) of the spines table.
+The version is stored as an attribute of the group with the name `version` and it is represented as an array of unsigned integers.
+The presence of this group is mandatory.

+This documentation refers to the version 0.1 of the spines table.

+Following the example above, the metadata would be stored as a group called `/edges/01234/metadata` with a `version` attribute containing an array with `[0, 1]`.

 ### Spines' DataFrame

 The spines DataFrame contains information about the neuron spines.
 Each row represents a different